Costs in Employment Tribunal claims

 The Tribunal should not make a Costs Order or Preparation Time Order unless the party being asked for costs has had ”a reasonable opportunity to make representations” in response to the application.

-If a Costs Order or Preparation Time Order application is made against you, you should receive notice of this in writing, and it will be important to respond quickly setting out why you think this would not be appropriate, with reference to the Tribunal rules, pointing out if you are a litigant in person (unrepresented), making clear that you believe your conduct in the case to have been reasonable in the circumstances, or any other factors which may apply to your conduct in relation to the issue raised.
-In such a situation, it may be relevant to refer to Rule 2 of the Employment Tribunal rules (the “Overriding Objective”).
+If a Costs Order or Preparation Time Order application is made against you, you should receive notice of this in writing.
+It is important to respond quickly, setting out why you think this would not be appropriate, with reference to the Tribunal Rules.
+You should point out if you are a litigant in person (unrepresented), and make it clear that you believe your conduct in the case was reasonable in the circumstances, or any other factors which may apply to your conduct in relation to the issue raised.
+In such a situation, it may be relevant to refer to Rule 2 of the Tribunal Rules (the “Overriding Objective”).

 Is there any limit on how much can be claimed?